pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/empire-crm-playbook/QUICK-START-GUIDE.md

 ---

-*Built for Empire Dynasty.
+*Built for Empire Legacy.
 Designed for action.
 Optimized for results.*